 Reelfoot Lake offers a variety of birding canoe floats and boat tours throughout the year.
 For more information or to make a reservation please call the visitor center at 731-253-9652.

 January and February - Eagle Tours: Join experienced park naturalists on daily, bald eagle and waterfowl bus or van tours.
 During the two hour tours, eagles can be seen perching, flying or soaring and snatching a fish from the lake.
 Telescopes for viewing and information about the natural and cultural history of the wildlife and area are provided.
 Bald Eagle and Waterfowl Tours are $5 per person and reservations are required.

-February 3, 4 & 5, 2017: This family-friendly festival features eagle tours and a variety of interpretive programs.
-Learn more.
+Eagle Festival: This family-friendly festival features eagle tours and a variety of interpretive programs.

 March and April - Deep Swamp Canoe Tours: Join park naturalists for a canoe trip into the old growth Cypress forest of Reelfoot Lake.
 The canoes glide around huge cypress trees and a variety of birds are usually seen, including nesting eagles.
 The old Cypress forest is one of the most unique areas of Reelfoot Lake, a place very few people have visited.
 Guided trips are offered during the weekends, and reservations are required.
 The tours are $10 per person and are not offered if lake levels become too low.